 “Our customers place their orders via multiple channels – using the online shop, fax and phone – and expect us to deliver within hours,” said Wolfgang Tomischek, Head of ICT Services, Rexel Germany.

 With 31 branches and four logistics centres distributing up to 300,000 components across the country, Rexel Germany has a large amount of customers to keep up with.
 To offer the level of service it wanted, it needed a smarter network that could respond faster to increased online sales.
-The Rexel Group turned to telecommunications provider, BT, to help.
+The Rexel Group turned to telecommunications provider, BT, for help.

 Rexel Germany can only handle the variety of products and the logistics of just-in-time delivery thanks to modern IT, but in an increasingly digital world, customer expectations are changing.
 Rexel’s customers want to be able to place orders online, view descriptions and compare prices.
 To plan ahead, the company needed order tracking – and due to the fact its employees work remotely, this must all be done via smartphone apps and tablets.